pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 Remember how in **Stage 3: Distortion**, we saw that `g` could take "papaya" from its original 5% likelihood to anywhere in [0.25%, 9.75%] depending on its mood?
 Here each additional round takes the mood of the previous round and distorts it again, causing that range to stretch wider and wider.
 Crucially, though, if you average papaya's chances across all 16^30 possible moods of the 30-round tournament... it comes out to 5% still!

 And, SynthID is extremely successful at what it set out to do -- detection is much easier.
-From Section 4.1 of the paper:
+From Section 4.1 of [this paper](https://arxiv.org/abs/2603.03410):

 <img src="/assets/watermarking/tpr.png" class="halfwidthimage">